The Human Resources Leadership, M.P.S. (Master of Professional Studies) is an interdisciplinary

-Applicants who do not meet the criteria for unconditional admission may apply for conditional admission.
+Applicants who do not meet the criteria for unconditional admission may apply as a

-For complete curriculum details, click on the REQUIREMENTS tab above.
+For complete curriculum details, click on the REQUIREMENTS button to the right.

 Pamela D. Morris, Program Director

-The University College offers the Master of Professional Studies (M.P.S.) with concentrations in Human Resource Leadership, Strategic Leadership, and Training and Development in conjunction with all six of the Tennessee Board of Regents universities.
-For more information contact email@example.com, call (615) 898-5611, or visit www.mtsu.edu/universitycollege/distance/mps.php.
+The University College offers the Master of Professional Studies (M.P.S.) with concentrations in Human Resources Leadership, Leadership in Nutrition, Operations Research, Strategic Leadership, and Training and Development.
+For more information, contact Pamela.Morris@mtsu.edu, call (615) 898-5920, or visit www.mtsu.edu/mps.

 All application materials are to be submitted to the College of Graduate Studies.

 - submit application with the appropriate application fee (online at www.mtsu.edu/graduate/apply.php).
 Once this initial application has been accepted, the applicant will receive directions on how to enter the graduate portal to be able to submit other materials.